 Expect that the dates that qualify are all of the less popular days.
 Most dates in August and September, Sundays, Tuesday, and Thursdays are the likely choices.

 Those discount dates dry up as you get closer to Halloween.

 When do Mickey’s Not So Scary Halloween Party Tickets Go On Sale?

-General public ticket sales for Mickey’s Not So Scary Halloween Party start on May 18, 2022.
+General public ticket sales for Mickey’s Not So Scary Halloween Party started on May 2, 2023.
 You can purchase the tickets online or by calling 407-939-4240.

-Guests at Disney World Resorts and other select hotels can buy their Mickey’s Not So Scary Halloween Party tickets starting May 12, 2022.
+Guests at Disney World Resorts and other select hotels could buy their Mickey’s Not So Scary Halloween Party tickets starting April 27, 2023.

 The qualifying resorts are any Disney World Resort, Walt Disney World Swan and Dolphin Hotels, and Shades of Green.

 If at all possible, I recommend buying them online.
 Disney has done an atrocious job at handling call volume for years.
 Wait times are often multiple hours.